onesoft-sudo/sudobot/docs/getting-started.md

 ## Building the bot

-Now that we have configured the bot and specified every setting, we can go ahead an invoke the TypeScript compiler (`tsc`) to build the bot and generate compiled JavaScript files that the NodeJS interpreter can run.
+Now that we have configured the bot and specified every setting, we can go ahead and invoke the TypeScript compiler (`tsc`) to build the bot and generate compiled JavaScript files that the NodeJS interpreter can run.
 To compile the bot, simply run:

 ```
 npm run build